Mayo Clinic Care Network Content

 • Stay engaged and talk with your children honestly about what you're experiencing.

-• Find a support group for children, and invite your kids to some of your counseling sessions.
+• Find a support group for children or see a family counselor.
 Make your child's school counselor and social worker aware of your condition.

 • Keep a written, video or audio record of your thoughts, feelings and experiences for your children.
-They'll appreciate your sharing your wisdom and memories.
+They'll appreciate you for sharing your wisdom and memories.